Canadian man held in Syria is freed in Beirut

-BEIRUT (Reuters) - A Canadian citizen held in Syria since last year was released in Lebanon on Friday and broke down in tears at a news conference, saying he thought he would be held forever.
+BEIRUT (Reuters) - A Canadian citizen held by the Syrian government since last year was released in Lebanon on Friday and broke down in tears at a news conference, saying he thought he would be held forever.

+“I didn’t know if anyone knew if I was alive,” said Kristian Lee Baxter, struggling to speak as he choked back tears while sitting alongside Canada’s ambassador to Lebanon and the Lebanese security chief in Beirut.

+Baxter, wearing a grey t-shirt, was detained while traveling in Syria last year, though it was not clear what he was doing there and the Canadian ambassador Emmanuelle Lamoureux said she could not give any details about the case.

-Kristian Lee Baxter, who was detained in Syria last year, appeared alongside Lebanese security chief Abbas Ibrahim, who last month mediated the release of U.S. citizen Sam Goodwin from Syria, and Canadian Ambassador Emmanuelle Lamoureux.
+Baxter thanked both the Canadian embassy and the Lebanese authorities for helping him get out of Syria.
+Lamoureux thanked Lebanese security chief Abbas Ibrahim, who last month mediated the release of a U.S. citizen in Syria.

-Ibrahim said Baxter had been detained “for reasons related to breaking Syrian law”.
-Lamoureux thanked Ibrahim but said she could not give any details about the case.
+Ibrahim said Baxter had been detained for reasons related to breaking Syrian law.

 It was unclear what Baxter was doing in Syria at the time of his detention.
+Sam Goodwin, the U.S. citizen freed last month, had been traveling in Syria without a visa.

 Several Western citizens have been held in Syria since the civil war began there in 2011, including some by jihadist groups such as Islamic State.